stamen/map-gl-style-build/README.md

 ### Step 2: Convert to Templates

-Use the `create-layer-templates` command to break your stylesheets into manageable files:
+Use the `create-layer-templates` command to break your stylesheets into manageable files.

+Note that this script is only intended to be used once at the beginning of a project when implementing this system.

+Based on the prerequisite decisions about primary differentiators for variants, this script can do the initial work of:

+    Breaking existing JSON stylesheets out into the style template and layer JS files Imposing a file structure on the repo

 ```bash
 yarn create-layer-templates \